9 techniques to maximize your Italian learning routine

 8. Start using Quizlet

 Quizlet is a software used by teachers and students to learn information through learning tools and games.
 What is unique about it?
 It is for free, and you can have total control of your Italian learning process.
 You can make your list of words or sentences and decide how and when to learn them.
-You can share them with your fellow Italian learners, or you can use the ones that other Italian teachers have made on the platform.
-You can find here one of my Quizlet activities related to Italian sentences and words related to language learning.
+You can share them with your fellow Italian learners or use the ones that other Italian teachers have made on the platform.

 9. Follow and Italian Youtuber / IG account/ Blogger